JonathanVaughan/project/README.md

 Delete testing:
 ![](Documents/testDelete.PNG)

-Due to time constraints i was unable to implement Selenium for integrated testing
+Due to time constraints I was unable to implement Selenium for integrated testing

 ## Improvements for future
-During the development process of my project there were many ideas / features that i wanted to implement but was unable due to time constraints.
+During the development process of my project there were many ideas / features that I wanted to implement but was unable due to time constraints.

-At the moment there is no price displayed for the pizza ordered quantity, given more time i would like to implement a feature that takes the specific pizza price from the stock table and multiplys it by the quantity ordered of that pizza
+At the moment there is no price displayed for the pizza ordered quantity, given more time I would like to implement a feature that takes the specific pizza price from the stock table and multiplys it by the quantity ordered of that pizza

 I would also like to implement a dropdown menu that displays all pizzas in the menu and automatically fill the id section for the pizza chosen in the dropdown rather than customers having to go to the menu page look for the pizza item number they want and inserting it into the order.